 Many of you reading might be familiar with Chase’s new stricter rules for credit card approvals which started late May/early June, 2015.
 Basically, Chase is trying to avoid churning and has instituted a hard rule of denying certain Chase credit card applications for people that have signed up for 5 or more new credit cards in the past 24 months (also referred to as Chase 5/24 rule on various websites or forums).

+Chase 5/24 is an unwritten rule applied by Chase to new applications.
 Following is the summary of the Chase 5/24 rule:

 • Chase will deny credit card applications if you have signed up for 5 new credit cards from any bank in the past 2 years.

 • Cards counted in the 5 credit card limit include cards from ANY bank, not just Chase.

 • Chase will count cards that you are an authorized user on in the 5 card limit.
 (For example, if you applied for 4 cards in the last 24 months and your spouse applied for 1 card but added you as an authorized user, Chase will count that as 5 cards.)
 You might be able to convince a phone representative to not count those cards.

 • There are ways to get approved for Chase cards even if you are over 5/24.
 These include: 1) Applying after being preapproved in branch, 2) having a business relationship manager submit a paper application in branch, or 3) responding to a selected for you offer on your Chase online profile.
 There might be some flexibility if you violate the Chase 5/24 rule if you call the reconsideration line.
 A few people have successfully been able to convince Chase representatives to approve them.

 • For more updated information on Chase’s 5/24 rule check out the following thread from flyertalk.